 In 2013 we released a handful of the album tracks as an EP, “Flame”.
 You get a sense of how long these things can take (probably more owing to the small scale of our operation – not Josie’s work rate!).
 These songs were accompanied by a visual aesthetic that I couldn’t be more pleased with.
 Josie actually organised the photography and design work – an ode to the organic, warm, handcrafted world but with an underlying sense of depth and intensity that screams a focused sense of artistry, to me, anyway.
 Look at some of her early shots to get an idea.

 Anyway, we were all set to release the full album within a year or so after the EP, but Josie learned of her fiancé’s cancer diagnosis and understandably, her concentration shifted.
 Years went by and her then husband Robbie grew more ill, and in early 2017 passed away.
 At one point we’d aimed to release the record in time for him to see it, and I still feel upset that we weren’t able to do that.

 With his passing, a pregnant Josie vowed to press on and release her music, as much for the sake of Robbie as for herself.

 “I, Your Moon” features songs that move across a range of emotions and with a dynamic that I’ve not heard a great deal in modern music.
-From programmes electronics, to isolated vocals, and further beyond to amped-up large scale ensembles, its a helluva journey.
+From programmed electronics, to isolated vocals, and further beyond to amped-up large-scale ensembles, it’s a helluva journey.
 I feel really strongly that it’ll only get better with age and that at this point those of us lucky enough to enjoy it are party to something extremely exciting.